MazinLab/KIDSpecSim/README.md

 Run setup.py to compile C code.

-Run main.py with blackbody spectrum and generate_R0=True to create calibration data.
+Run main.py with blackbody spectrum and gen_cal=True to create calibration data.

 Run MSF.py to fit for Gaussian parameters and generate covariance matrices.